MattWenning/CategorySelector/readme.md

 This is a dynamic Category Selector.

-Applies a sub categor drop down for categories with no limit to the number of categories.
+Applies a sub categories drop down for categories with no limit to the number of categories.

+Set up instructions coming soon.